Pierrefitte-sur-Seine

 Pierrefitte-sur-Seine (/fr/, lit.
-'Pierrefitte on Seine') is a former commune in the Seine-Saint-Denis department and Île-de-France region of France, since 2025 a part of Saint-Denis, following a vote of both municipal councils on 30 May 2024.
+'Pierrefitte on Seine') is a former commune in the Seine-Saint-Denis department and Île-de-France region of France.
+Since January 2025 it is a part of Saint-Denis, following a vote of both municipal councils on 30 May 2024.
 It forms part of the northern suburbs of Paris, and lies 12.4 km from the centre of the French capital.